Bug (2006 film): Plot

 Over time, Agnes begins to share in his behavior.
-R.C., who has taken Agnes to visit a dermatologist, is convinced there are no bugs in the motel room.
-Agnes has also reported to the motel owner that their room has bugs but says he told her none of the other rooms have a bug problem.
-Peter is furious over these developments.
-R.C. tries to convince Agnes to leave Peter, mentioning that a man named Dr. Sweet is looking for him.
+R.C., who has taken Agnes to visit a dermatologist, is convinced that there are no bugs in the motel.
+Agnes has also reported to the motel owner that their room has bugs but says that he told her that none of the other rooms have a bug problem.
+R.C. tries to convince Agnes to leave Peter, mentioning that someone named Dr. Sweet is looking for him.
 But, after Peter has an episode, Agnes slaps R.C. and tells her to leave.
 Peter and Agnes isolate themselves, closing the room, covering it with flypaper and aluminum foil to fend off communications, and lighting it with the glow from bug zappers.
-Peter, believing that a colony of microscopic bug egg-sacs was implanted in one of his teeth, tears the tooth out with pliers.
-After examining the tooth using a child's microscope, he believes he sees the bugs in the remains of the crushed tooth, as does Agnes.
+Peter, believing that microscopic bug egg-sacs were implanted in one of his teeth, tears the tooth out with pliers.
+After examining the tooth using a child's microscope, he believes that he sees the bugs, as does Agnes.
 Peter is progressively more obsessed with using the microscope, believing that the bugs are living in and eating his blood.

-Dr. Sweet arrives at the motel with Jerry.
-After Jerry bursts in, Sweet sends him outside.
-Sweet tells Agnes that Peter escaped from a mental institution where he was undergoing treatment and that delusions about insects are a known symptom of Peter's mental illness.
-Agnes distrusts Sweet, who goes on to claim that he knows where Lloyd is and that the bugs are in fact real.
+Jerry eventually bursts in with Dr. Sweet.
+Sweet sends Jerry outside and tells Agnes that Peter escaped from a mental institution where he was undergoing treatment and that delusions about insects are a known symptom of Peter's mental illness.
+Agnes distrusts Sweet, who later claims to know where Lloyd is and that the bugs are in fact real.
 Sweet attempts to convince her that he can help Agnes and Peter escape from the conspiracy.

 Peter appears from the bedroom wielding a knife.
-As he argues with Sweet, Sweet unobtrusively readies a syringe, preparing to sedate Peter, but Peter stabs and savagely kills Sweet.
-Agnes is distraught believing that Peter has destroyed her chance of learning more about her son, but Peter insists Sweet was not even human, merely a 'robot' sent by the government.
+He argues with Sweet, who readies a syringe, preparing to sedate Peter, but Peter stabs Sweet to death.
+Distraught, Agnes believes that Peter has destroyed her chance of learning more about her son, but Peter insists that Sweet was not even human, merely a 'robot' sent by the government.
 Together, Peter and Agnes elaborate upon Peter's beliefs in an escalating conspiracy, becoming convinced that Agnes's son was kidnapped by the government to lead her and Peter to meet.
-They believe that each was separately infected with bugs meant to mate with each another (one being the 'drone' and one being the 'Queen') and take over the world.
-To prevent this, Agnes and Peter decide douse each other in gasoline.
-Jerry, furious over his ex-wife's unstable behaviour, tries to break into the room but Agnes injures him with a nailgun.
+They believe that each was separately infected with bugs meant to mate with each another and take over the world.
+To prevent this, Agnes and Peter decide to douse each other in gasoline.
+Jerry, furious over Agnes's unstable behavior, tries to break into the room but she injures him with a nailgun.
 Agnes and Peter declare their love for each other before setting themselves ablaze.

-During the end credits, various toys in Agnes's room are shown completely intact, with no sign of the aluminum foil.
-The opening shot of the film is repeated with the body of Sweet lying prone in the foil-covered room which is undamaged by fire.
+Toys in Agnes's room are later shown completely intact, with no sign of the aluminum foil.
+The body of Sweet is then shown lying prone in the foil-covered room which is undamaged by fire.
 It is left unclear which shot, if any, is "real".